Level/memdown/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [`CHANGELOG`][changelog].

+## v4

+This is an upgrade to `abstract-leveldown@6` which solves long-standing issues around serialization and type support.

+### Range options are now serialized

+Previously, range options like `lt` were passed through as-is by `abstract-leveldown`, unlike keys.
+This makes no difference for `memdown` as it does not serialize anything.

+### The rules for range options have been relaxed

+Because `null`, `undefined`, zero-length strings and zero-length buffers are significant types in encodings like `bytewise` and `charwise`, they became valid as range options in `abstract-leveldown`.
+This means `db.iterator({ gt: undefined })` is not the same as `db.iterator({})`.

+For `memdown`, when used by itself, the behavior of `null`, `undefined`, zero-length strings and zero-length buffers is undefined.

+### Nullish values are rejected

+In addition to rejecting `null` and `undefined` as _keys_, `abstract-leveldown` now also rejects these types as _values_, due to preexisting significance in streams and iterators.

+### Zero-length array keys are rejected

+Though this was already the case, `abstract-leveldown` has replaced the behavior with an explicit `Array.isArray()` check and a new error message.

+### Browser support

+IE10 has been dropped.

 ## v3

 Dropped support for node 4.
 No other breaking changes.